Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 execute as @e[type=item,name="Barrier"] run kill @s
 ```

-This function will execute for any item entity with the tag "minecraft:stone" (our dummy item).
+This function will execute for any item entity with the name "Barrier" (our dummy item).
 It loads a structure called "my_xp_structure" at the item's location and then kills the item.

 ### Method 2: Function Loop